lk-geimfari/mimesis/README.md

 > [!IMPORTANT]
 > To work with Mimesis on Python versions 3.8 and 3.9, the final compatible version is Mimesis 11.1.0.
 Install this specific version to ensure compatibility.

+> [!WARNING]
+> Starting from version 19.0.0, Mimesis has dropped support for builtin providers.

 To install mimesis, use pip: